-There are many types of protein powders, made from a wide variety of sources.
+There are numerous types of protein powder made from a wide variety of sources.

-Among the many options, it can be confusing to figure out which will provide the best results.
+As there are so many options, it can be difficult to determine which will provide optimal results.

-This article lists 7 of the most popular types of protein powder.
+Here are 7 of the best types of protein powder.

 Protein powders are concentrated sources of protein from animal or plant foods, such as dairy, eggs, rice or peas.

 - Protein concentrates: Produced by extracting protein from whole food using heat and acid or enzymes.
 These typically supply 60–80% protein, with the remaining 20–40% composed of fat and carbs.

 - Protein isolates: An additional filtering process removes more fat and carbs, further concentrating the protein.
 Protein isolate powders contain about 90–95% protein.

 - Protein hydrolysates: Produced by further heating with acid or enzymes — which breaks the bonds between amino acids — hydrolysates are absorbed more quickly by your body and muscles.

 Hydrolysates appear to raise insulin levels more than other forms — at least in the case of whey protein.
 This can enhance your muscle growth following exercise (1).

 Some powders are also fortified with vitamins and minerals, especially calcium.